liferay-search/liferay-docs/en/developer/frameworks/articles/upgrade-processes/04-upgrading-data-schemas-in-development.markdown

 Add column    | Create a new empty column. |
 Rename column | Drop the existing column and delete all its data.
 Create a new empty column. |
 Delete column | Drop the existing column and delete all its data. |
-Create or rename a table in @product@'s built-in data source. | Orphan the existing table and all its data.
+Create or rename a table in @sharepoint@'s built-in data source. | Orphan the existing table and all its data.
 Create the new table. |

 Great!
 Now you know how to use the Build Auto Upgrade developer feature.